 Developing your outdoor living space makes the most of your time outside or extends the time you can spend enjoying the outdoors (in the case of a 3-season or 4-season room).
 This article explores the best way to improve your home’s outdoor living space.

-When you improve your outdoor living spaces, you are improving the entirety of your home, giving you and your family a space to spend time that in a place that is unique to your home.
+When you improve your outdoor living spaces, you are improving the entirety of your home, giving you and your family a place to spend time that is unique to your home.

 Outdoor living space also gives you a place to enjoy the outdoors.
 When you don’t have a space you love, you have to go to a park or other public space to enjoy the outdoors.
 When you have an outdoor space you love, a great place to relax outside is just a few steps away.

 Sunrooms are meant to be " indoor spaces," however, we think these rooms are actually wonderful and unique hybrid spaces, offering many of the benefits of outdoor space with all the comfort of the indoors.

 Sunrooms are generally surrounded by glass and screened openings, essentially acting as an “indoor porch.”
 These rooms allow you to fully enjoy the outdoors without bearing the brunt of the elements (a distinct advantage here in the Chicagoland area).
 There are two different primary types of sunrooms, both with unique advantages:

 Sunrooms of both types have many advantages, including:

 Decks are a great option for homeowners looking for a truly outdoor space that lets you fully experience the outdoors.
 Decks allow you to experience the weather, for better or worse.
 Many homeowners love having a barbecue grill and outdoor furniture for summer outdoor dining.
 You can also furnish with other outdoor furniture to enjoy during the summer months.

 With a deck, you can also utilize the exact sort of material you’d like to use, including natural and synthetic wood.
 One thing to remember with decks is that they do require varying levels of maintenance depending on the material you choose to use.